 Imagine a device that wants to communicate with the other over the internet.
 What ARP does?
-Is it broadcast a packet to all the devices of the source network.
+Does it broadcast a packet to all the devices of the source network.

 The devices of the network peel the header of the data link layer from the protocol data unit (PDU) called frame and transfer the packet to the network layer (layer 3 of OSI) where the network ID of the packet is validated with the destination IP’s network ID of the packet and if it’s equal then it responds to the source with the MAC address of the destination, else the packet reaches the gateway of the network and broadcasts packet to the devices it is connected with and validates their network ID

 The above process continues till the second last network device in the path reaches the destination where it gets validated and ARP, in turn, responds with the destination MAC address.

-ARP: ARP stands for (Address Resolution Protocol) it is responsible to find the hardware address of a host from a know IP address there are three basic ARP terms.
+ARP: ARP stands for (Address Resolution Protocol).
+It is responsible to find the hardware address of a host from a known IP address.
+There are three basic ARP terms.

 The important terms associated with ARP are: